akahuku/unistring/README.md

 * `getFoldedLines(str [,options = {}]): string[]`

 these tree methods take an option for which the following properties are available:
-* columns: number of column (default: 80)
+* columns: number -- number of column (default: 80)
-* awidth: column of ambiguous character in East Asian Width (1 or 2, default: 1)
+* awidth: number -- column of ambiguous character in East Asian Width (1 or 2, default: 2)
+* ansi: boolean -- ignore ANSI escape sequences and treat their width as 0 (default: false)
+* characterReference: boolean -- treat SGML character reference (&#999999;, &#x999999; ...) as the character they represent (default: false)

 ### Class constants